Funeral order of service

 - An introduction, by whoever is conducting the service

-- Music and hymns - the words to hymns, in particular, may be printed for people to sing along
+- Music and hymns - the words to hymns may be printed for people to sing along

 - Readings and eulogies, the speakers are usually named in the order of service.
 We’ve created a list of popular non-religious funeral readings to help you.

 - With religious ceremonies, the words to group prayers after often included so people can join in

 - Entrance and closing music, this may also be named in the booklet for attendees who may be unfamiliar with the selection or who are unable to attend

 The chosen venue or place of worship may have a particular way of running things, so you should consider checking with them before finalising your plans.

 If you opt for a Simplicity Family Led Funeral, you should plan a service of around 30 minutes, which allows time to enter and exit the chapel.
 In this case, the funeral will start as you enter the chapel, as your loved one will already be resting inside.